Tag: Net Profit Indicator/Profit Level Indicator (PLI)

 Peru vs “Mineral Export SA”, July 2024, Tax Court, Case No 06796-3-2024

 In 2020 “Mineral Export SA” received a tax assessment for FY 2010 after the Peruvian tax authorities (SUNAT) had made two large transfer pricing adjustments: (i) an uplift of the remuneration it had received for its business activities (export of mineral concentrates to related parties), and (ii) an uplift of the price at which it had sold a controlling shareholding to a another group company.
 “Mineral Export SA” appealed to the Peruvian Tax Court.
-Judgement The Court partially upheld the adjustment concerning remuneration of the activities carried out, but it set aside the adjustment related to the price of the shares it had sold.
+Judgment The Court partially upheld the adjustment concerning remuneration of the activities carried out, but it set aside the adjustment related to the price of the shares it had sold.
 In determining the remuneration for the activities carried out, the tax authorities had disallowed five comparability adjustments, discarding most of the taxpayer’s comparables, and recalculated the profit margins.
 The Court agreed that the comparability adjustments made by “Mineral Export SA” were unsupported and that the tax authorities could restrict the sample to two comparables.
 But according ...
 Read more

 Colombia vs Sanofi-Aventis De Colombia S.A., June 2024, Counsil of State, Case No. 25000-23-37-000-2017-00330-01 (27402)